PaddlePaddle/Paddle/doc/cluster/aws/paddlepaddle_on_aws_with_kubernetes.md

 I1116 09:10:18.019836    50 ParameterClient2.cpp:122] pserver 5 192.168.129.71:7165
 ```

-It'll take around 8 hours to run this PaddlePaddle recommendation training demo on three 2 core 8 GB EC2 machine (m3.large), and the results will be 8 trained models.
+It'll take around 8 hours to run this PaddlePaddle recommendation training demo on three 2 core 8 GB EC2 machine (m3.large), and the results will be 10 trained models.

 ###Kubernetes Cluster Tear Down

-If you want to tear down the running cluster, make sure to *delete* the EFS volume first, and then use the following command:
+If you want to tear down the whole Kubernetes cluster, make sure to *delete* the EFS volume first (otherwise, you will get stucked on following steps), and then use the following command:

 ```